 Sponsored research chairs are awarded to outstanding researchers who are conducting research in areas of strategic importance.
 These chairs may receive financial support from national and provincial funding agencies, as well as industry partners.

 The establishment of the position is overseen by the academic unit in which the chair resides.
-The application process is overseen by the Office of Research Grants and Contract Services.
+The application process is overseen by Research Grant and Contract Services.